stackhpc/ansible-lustre/README.md

 # Overview

-This repo creates and configures networks and nodes to represent the use of Lustre in a multi-tenent configuration:
+This repo creates and configures networks and nodes to represent the use of Lustre in a multi-tenant configuration:

 ```
 network 1            network 2              network 3